'100% worth it': Charlottetown polar dippers revel in frigid frolic | CBC News

 The comments don't make it sound enjoyable, but people keep coming back to the polar swim in Charlottetown to ring in the new year.

-About 100 people gathered Wednesday to take the plunge, while many more watched.
+About 100 people gathered Wednesday behind the Charlottetown Yacht Club to take the plunge in the harbour, while many more watched.

 Megan Morrison has ventured into the icy waters annually for almost 20 years.